IOZ/RKit/README.md

 RKit
 ====

-Responsive kit for front-end developers
+Responsive kit for front-end developers.
+See demo in file **readme.html**.